-Figure 6: Hydrograph and the duration of each flow type during debris flow events. (a) Debris flow on August 30, 2004, mainly consisting of fully saturated flow. (b) Debris flow on August 5, 2008, mainly consisting of partly saturated flow.
+Figure 5: Hydrograph and the duration of each flow type during debris flow events. (a) Debris flow on August 30, 2004, mainly consisting of fully saturated flow. (b) Debris flow on August 5, 2008, mainly consisting of partly saturated flow.

-5 Figure 7: Comparison between the volume of storage and the duration of partly saturated flow as a proportion of the overall debris flow surges.
-Rainfall duration and total rainfall depth of the convective rainfall are <5 h, and <50 mm respectively, while those of typhoon and stationary fronts are >5 h, and >50 mm respectively.
+Figure 6: Comparison between the volume of storage and the duration of partly saturated flow as a proportion of the overall debris flow surges.